Menditect/documentation/docs/Assert/assert-attribute-value.md

 | Less than                |                              | <i class="fas fa-check"></i> | <i class="fas fa-check"></i> |                              | <i class="fas fa-check"></i> |
 | Less than or Equal to    |                              | <i class="fas fa-check"></i> | <i class="fas fa-check"></i> |                              | <i class="fas fa-check"></i> |

 ## Actions on an Assert on Attribute Value

 ### View Teststeps that have Asserts
-- All Teststeps in a [Test Case](test-case) with one or more Assert, are marked with <i class="fas fa-ballot-check"></i> in the list of Teststeps.
+- All Teststeps in a [Test Case](test-case) with one or more Assert, are marked with "<i class="fas fa-ballot-check"></i>" in the list of Teststeps.

 ### View attributes that have Asserts
 - All attributes with one or more Assert are highlighted in the Attributes tab in the Details of teststep pane on the right in the Test Suite overview page.
-- If an Assert is included in Data Variation, <i class="fas fa-table"></i> is also shown.
+- If an Assert is included in Data Variation, "<i class="fas fa-table"></i>" is also shown.

 ### Add an Assert on Attribute Value
 There are multiple ways to add an Assert on Attribute Value:
 1. Navigate to the "Attributes" tab in the "Details of teststep" pane on the right in the Test Suite overview page.
-Click on <i class="fas fa-table"></i> next to the attribute to add the Assert;
+Click on "<i class="fas fa-table"></i>" next to the attribute to add the Assert;
-2. Hover your mouse on a Teststep and click on <i class="fal fa-ballot-check"></i> to open the page where asserts can be configured;
+2. Hover your mouse on a Teststep and click on "<i class="fal fa-ballot-check"></i>" to open the page where asserts can be configured;
 3. Click on "Save and configure asserts" after configuring the Teststep.
 This will show the page where Asserts can be configured.
-Navigate to the "Attributes" tab, click on the "+ Assertion" button to add the Assert.
+Navigate to the "Attributes" tab, click on the "<i class="fal fa-info-circle"></i> Assertion" button to add the Assert.

 ### Delete an Assert on Attribute Value
-- Open the assertion configuration page and go to the Attributes tab.
+~~- Open the assertion configuration page and go to the Attributes tab.~~ AANPASSEN
-- Click on <i class="fas fa-ballot-check"></i> on the attribute to delete the Assert from.
+- Click on "<i class="fas fa-ballot-check"></i>" on the attribute to delete the Assert from.

 ## Related topics
 - [Assert Object Count](assert-object-count)